Roberto Merhi: 2018

 Merhi driving for MP Motorsport during the 2018 Spielberg Formula 2 round.

-He scored a full-time drive for the 2018 Formula 2 season with MP Motorsport.
+Merhi scored a full-time drive for the 2018 Formula 2 season with MP Motorsport.
 Before the Belgian round, he left the team and was replaced by their GP3 Series driver Dorian Boccolacci.
 He then joined Campos for the final two rounds of the season, replacing Roy Nissany.

 2022

 Merhi driving the Dallara F2 2018 during the 2022 Spielberg Formula 2 round.

 Merhi made his Formula 2 return for Campos Racing at the Austrian round of 2022, replacing an injured Ralph Boschung.
 He retired from the sprint race, but scored third position in the feature race, coming back from 21st position.
 After his good result in Austria and the fact that Ralph Boschung was still injured, Merhi also competed in the Le Castellet round but he had to retire from both races.
 He also competed at the Budapest round.